Asian art: Khmer sculpture

-The gods we find in Khmer sculpture are those of the two great religions of India, Buddhism and Hinduism.
-And they are always represented with great iconographic precision, clearly indicating that learned priests supervised the execution of the works.
-Nonetheless, unlike those Hindu images which repeat an idealized stereotype, these images are treated with great realism and originality because they depict living models: the king and his court.
+The gods found in Khmer sculpture are those of two renowned religions in India, Buddhism and Hinduism.
+They are represented with iconographic precision, indicating that learned priests had supervised the execution of the works.
+However, as opposed to the Hindu representations that reiterate an idealized stereotype, these images are considered to be rendered with realism and originality, as they portray real-life subjects: the king and his court.
 The true social function of Khmer art was, in fact, the glorification of the aristocracy through these images of the gods embodied in the princes.
 In fact, the cult of the "deva-raja" required the development of an eminently aristocratic art in which the people were supposed to see the tangible proof of the sovereign's divinity, while the aristocracy took pleasure in seeing itself – if, it's true, in idealized form – immortalized in the splendour of intricate adornments, elegant dresses, and extravagant jewelry.

-The sculptures are admirable images of gods, royal and imposing presences, though not without feminine sensuality, making us think of important persons at the courts and persons of considerable power.
-The artists who sculpted the stones doubtless satisfied the primary objectives and requisites demanded by the persons who commissioned them.
-The sculptures represent the chosen divinity in the orthodox manner and succeed in portraying, with great skill and expertise, high figures of the courts in all of their splendour, in the attire, adornments, and jewelry of a sophisticated beauty.
+The sculptures are images of gods, royal and imposing presences, though not without feminine sensuality, which would invoke thoughts of important persons at the courts and persons of considerable power.
+The artists who sculpted the stones were agreed to have satisfied the primary objectives and requisites demanded by the persons who commissioned them.
+The sculptures represent the chosen divinity in the orthodox manner and are seen to succeed in portraying, with great skill and expertise, high figures of the courts in the attire, adornments, and jewelry of a sophisticated beauty.